chatlean/d-search/README.md

 - `results/`: The directory for the experiment results.
     - `AMC12_2023/`: Our experiment results for the 2023 AMC12 problems, which we newly formalized..
     - `Llemma/`: Our experiment results using Llemma as the base model instead of ChatGPT, with miniF2F as the problem set.
+    - `miniF2F/`: Our main results in the paper.
+    - `ProofNet/`: Our experiment results for the ProofNet dataset.
 - `scripts/`: The directory for Python files to run dChatLean and dChatLean+.

 ### Run